Well designed reports increase value

 Research finds a well designed Annual Report increases pride of ownership for a company and this pride increases valuation.

 A company’s annual report communicates the information about the company and becomes the primary source of information about a company’s activities and strategies.
 A Good Practice Guide (May 2008) states the primary purpose of the annual report is accountability, particularly to shareholders and or members.
 The emergence of corporate social responsibility and sustainability reports are examples of non- compulsory reporting.
-They are using using them to enhance market knowledge and understanding of their strategies and performance.
+They are using them to enhance market knowledge and understanding of their strategies and performance.

 I had the opportunity to get my hands on and read the report written by Assistant Professor Suzanne Shu, it was a paper she co-authored regarding the advantages to companies who turn out aesthetically pleasing annual reports.
 The crux of their findings is that, while we would like to believe that only the content of a document like a corporate annual report should matter, those companies who invest in the look and feel of their annual reports actually increase the valuation of their companies.